j4w8n/supakit/README.md

 #### Cookie Options
 You can set your own options by passing in an object of `SecureCookieOptions` plus `name` for a custom cookie storage key.
 Whatever you pass in will be merged with the defaults - overriding when appropriate.
 Cookie options should be the same for the Load client and Server client.

-This is the fourth parameter for `createSupabaseLoadClient`.
+This is the fifth parameter for `createSupabaseLoadClient`.

 Type:
 ```ts